What is A Mini-Excavator?

 Mulchers

-Mulchers are used to grind bushes, stumps, etc. Some mulchers come with advanced load-sensing systems which match the rotor’s pace to the type of job.
+Mulchers are used to grind bushes, stumps, etc. Some mulchers come with advanced load-sensing systems that match the rotor’s pace to the type of job.

 Shears

 Shears are commonly used in construction jobs.
-They are used to demolish steel and concrete buildings, cutting metal wires and poles and sheets.
+They are used to demolish steel and concrete buildings, cutting metal wires poles, and sheets.

 Shears can also be applied in agriculture for land clearing.
-Mini-excavator excavator shears costs between $1,500 to $3,000 for smaller models while larger models costs between $8,000 and $22,000.
+Mini-excavator excavator shears cost between $1,500 to $3,000 for smaller models while larger models cost between $8,000 and $22,000.

 Tilt-rotator